MorcilloSanz/EdgeDetector/README.md

 ![alt text](https://github.com/MorcilloSanz/EdgeDetector/blob/main/img/filterInequation.png)

 The pixels of the image that satisfy the inequation are considered as edges (white).
 Those that do not are not edges (black).

->This is a solution that I invented, for sure better ones exist